Products

 With Call Analytics, practices can measure:

-• Missed call rate by hour/day
+• Missed call rate by hour and day

 • Speed to answer and hold times